remort/aioretry/README.md

 Look into `tests.py` to see more on usage.

+# Installation

-# Install as package via pip
+Available as a package on pypi:

+`pip install aioretry-decorator`

+Or install it directly from GitHub:

 `pip install git+https://github.com/remort/aioretry.git#egg=aioretry_decorator`